 From Tori of Tori-Leigh.com

-A little over an hour away from both New York City and Philadelphia, Bethlehem sits in Pennsylvania’s gorgeous Lehigh Valley.
-Affectionately known as Christmas City, Bethlehem is an absolute must for anyone looking for a Christmas inspired trip.
+Affectionately known as Christmas City, Bethlehem is an absolute must for anyone looking for a Christmas-inspired trip in America.

 Look no further than Bethlehem, PA, America’s very own Christmas City, for a charming holiday getaway.